pratikjagrut/blog/content/blog/golang/pointers.md

 We can pass a pointer to the function as we pass other variables.
 We can create a pointer to the variable and then pass it to the function or we can just pass an address of that variable using `&`.

 In the below example we initialize a variable i with the value 10.
 We've function `addTen(i *int)` which takes a pointer as an argument and then it adds 10 by dereferencing the pointer hence mutating the original value.
-Below are shown both the ways of passing pointer the function.

 ```
 package main